445017/growerDiary/README.md

 - swipe right - deletes the entry.
 - swipe to the left - makes the plant active again (transfer the plant back from the archive)

-In the full version of the application in Akhive, you can add and edit comments, The cycle of life does not stop when the last day of the cycle is reached.
+In the full version of the application in Archive, you can add and edit comments, The cycle of life does not stop when the last day of the cycle is reached.